Poly(methyl methacrylate): Properties

 PMMA is a strong, tough, and lightweight material.
 It has a density of 1.17–1.20 g/cm^{3}, which is approximately half that of glass, which is generally, depending on composition, 2.2–2.53 g/cm^{3}.
 It also has good impact strength, higher than both glass and polystyrene, but significantly lower than polycarbonate and some engineered polymers.
 PMMA ignites at 460 C and burns, forming carbon dioxide, water, carbon monoxide, and low-molecular-weight compounds, including formaldehyde.

 PMMA is an economical alternative to polycarbonate (PC) when tensile strength, flexural strength, transparency, polishability, and UV tolerance are more important than impact strength, chemical resistance, and heat resistance.
-Additionally, PMMA does not contain the potentially harmful bisphenol-A subunits found in polycarbonate and is a far better choice for laser cutting.
+Additionally, PMMA does not contain the potentially harmful bisphenol-A subunits found in polycarbonate and is less prone to combustion and discoloration during laser cutting.
 It is often preferred because of its moderate properties, easy handling and processing, and low cost.
 Non-modified PMMA behaves in a brittle manner when under load, especially under an impact force, and is more prone to scratching than conventional inorganic glass, but modified PMMA is sometimes able to achieve high scratch and impact resistance.

 PMMA transmits up to 92% of visible light (3 mm thickness), and gives a reflection of about 4% from each of its surfaces due to its refractive index (1.4905 at 589.3 nm).
 It filters ultraviolet (UV) light at wavelengths below about 300 nm (similar to ordinary window glass).
-Some manufacturers add coatings or additives to PMMA to improve absorption in the 300–400 nm range.
+Some manufacturers add coatings or additives to PMMA to increase absorption in the 300–400 nm range.
 PMMA passes infrared light of up to 2,800 nm and blocks IR of longer wavelengths up to 25,000 nm.
 Colored PMMA varieties allow specific IR wavelengths to pass while blocking visible light (for remote control or heat sensor applications, for example).

 PMMA swells and dissolves in many organic solvents; it also has poor resistance to many other chemicals due to its easily hydrolyzed ester groups.
 Nevertheless, its environmental stability is superior to most other plastics such as polystyrene and polyethylene, and therefore it is often the material of choice for outdoor applications.